-Ashland Community Hospital Foundation is grateful for the generosity of Cora W. Nixon and the endowment fund she established with the foundation in 2002.
+Ashland Community Health Foundation is grateful for the generosity of Cora W. Nixon and the endowment fund she established with the foundation in 2002.

 Cora Nutson was born in 1907 in Seiad Valley, California to parents unable to care for her properly.
 Although the early details aren’t fully clear, it is known that Cora and her brother Charley lived with a grandmother and then, at the ages of five and three, respectively, became the wards of their uncle and aunt, Richard and Margaret Beswick of Ashland.